Harish-2502/CCC-Team-72/elastic/README.md

    --user 'elastic:elastic' | jq '.'
 ```

-The index should now be shown in the Kibana dashboard.
+The index should now be shown in the Kibana dashboard ('Management / Index management').

-Let's try to add a document to the newly created index:
+Let's add some documents to the newly created index:

 ```shell
 curl -XPUT -k "https://127.0.0.1:9200/students/_doc/1234567"\